 26 October, 2012

-Oct.26 (Apex) Fresh from a hat-trick of wins leading up to the Indian Grand Prix weekend, world championship leader Sebastian Vettel wasted little time in asserting his authority on early proceedings at the dusty Buddh International Circuit to end the first free practice session at the top of the timing sheets.
+Oct.26 (GP247) Fresh from a hat-trick of wins leading up to the Indian Grand Prix weekend, world championship leader Sebastian Vettel wasted little time in asserting his authority on early proceedings at the dusty Buddh International Circuit to end the first free practice session at the top of the timing sheets.

 Practice got underway in hazy conditions and a very ‘green’ track.
 As a consequence, times dropped with just about every lap as the slippery surface was rubbered-in and grip increased during the 90 minute session.